redhat-openstack/tempest/README.rst

-Tempest - The OpenStack Integration Test Suite
+Tempest - The OpenStack Integration Test Suite.
 ==============================================

 This is a set of integration tests to be run against a live OpenStack